bitjson/bch-vm-limits/readme.md

 </details>

-Note that this formula does not rely on the precise encoded length of the input; it instead adds the unlocking bytecode length to the constant `41` – the minimum possible per-input overhead of version `1` and `2` transactions.
+Note that this formula relies on the [Density Control Length](#density-control-length) rather than the precise encoded length of the input.
 See [Rationale: Selection of Input Length Formula](rationale.md#selection-of-input-length-formula).

 #### Digest Iteration Count